dubssieg/pancat/README.md

 Are available through `pancat`:

 - **offset** adds relative position information as a tag in GFA file
+- **correct** (WIP, experimental) corrects the graph by adding missing information back into it.
 - **grapher** creates interactive graph representation from a GFA file
+- **multigrapher** creates interactive graph representation of the differnces between two pangenome graphs
 - **stats** gathers basic stats from the input GFA
 - **complete** assesses if the graph is a complete pangenome graph (all genomes fully embedded in the graph)
 - **reconstruct** recreates the linear sequences from the graph
 - **edit** computes a edit distance between variation graphs
+- **compress** (WIP, experimental) compresses the graph by collapsing substitution bubbles, losselessly
+- **unfold** (WIP, experimental) break cycles in the graph by adding nodes and edges in it

 Were available before (and will be back soon):
 - **isolate** extracts a subgraph from positions in the paths